Circular Dichroism Spectroscopy

 CD is an ensemble technique that provides information on the molecular and electronic structure of chiral chromophores, both quantitatively or empirically.
 Chromophores that are not intrinsically chiral can be placed in an asymmetric environment or coupled to chiral chromophores, where CD can be induced into these achiral electronic transitions.
 Most CD experiments require little sample preparation, are easy to perform, and are non-destructive so sample can be recovered.
 Sample measurements can be acquired in in liquid phase or as solid, films, or gels, at low concentrations compared to other molecule structure techniques.

 Proteins adopt unique conformations, optimized to perform specific structural, regulatory, or enzymatic functions.
 Therefore, the information on the protein structure is paramount to elucidating how proteins function.
 The far-UV (180-250 nm) region probes the peptide backbone chain, whose phi and psi angles rotate depending on the protein conformation.
-There are two absorption bands which make up the far-UV CD spectrum: a strong p à p* around 190 nm and a weaker but broader n à p* transition between 210-220 nm, seen in Figure 6.
+There are two absorption bands that make up the far-UV CD spectrum: a strong p à p* around 190 nm and a weaker but broader n à p* transition between 210-220 nm, seen in Figure 6.

 These two absorption bands give rise to different characteristic bands (Figure 7) that can be deconvoluted to estimate the secondary structure components of the protein under different solution and environmental conditions.
 While each of the four secondary structure components (a-helical, b-sheet, turn, and unordered) have distinguishing CD spectra, deconvolution is more complex than assigning a band to each component.
 Secondary structure analyses require curve fitting procedures based on a set of reference spectra with known secondary structure components that is used to estimate the components in the unknown (or sample) spectrum through regression analysis.
 The aromatic side chain residues and disulfide bonds are also known to contribute to the far-UV spectrum, further complicating estimations.
 Secondary structure analysis is best used to clarify shifts in CD data.
 More similar secondary structures, such as b-sheet and turn, can be teased out and structural changes from a majority of sheet to a majority of turn can be confidently confirmed.